Table of Contents

 If you own a part interest in a rental real estate property, report only your part of the income and expenses on Schedule E.

 Complete lines 1 and 2 for each rental real estate property.
 For royalty properties, line 2 and the address portion on line 1 should be left blank and you should enter code “6” for royalty property.

 If you have more than three rental real estate or royalty properties, complete and attach as many Schedules E as you need to list them.
 But answer lines A and B and fill in lines 23a through 26 on only one Schedule E. The figures on lines 23a through 26 on that Schedule E should be the combined totals for all properties reported on your Schedules E. If you are also using page 2 of Schedule E, use the same Schedule E on which you entered the combined totals for Part I.

 For rental real estate property only, show the street address, city or town, state, and ZIP code.
 If the property is located in a foreign country, enter the city, province or state, country, and postal code.

 If you rented out a dwelling unit that you also used for personal purposes during the year, you may not be able to deduct all the expenses for the rental part.
-“Dwelling unit” (unit) means a house, apartment, condominium, or similar property.
+“Dwelling unit” (unit) means a house, apartment, condominium, mobile home, boat, or similar property.